rachel3834/spitzer_microlensing_tools/README.md

 request_target_list?
 The function returns a dictionary of objects of the MulensTarget class and a list of strings (user_info) which records the progress of the program and any error output.

+* Calling update_observer_list.py from within Python

+update_observer_list.py can be imported into your own Python modeule, and the main  function can be called with a parameter dictionary.
+As above, for more details import the function into iPython and type: update_observer_list?
+The function returns a user_info list of strings, as above.

 * -history

 This code will always attempt to query the online target list for the most up to date information.